 Cost sharing reductions lower your other costs

 Cost sharing reductions lower the amount you have to pay out of pocket when you get care, costs like deductibles, copayments and coinsurance.
 To take advantage of these savings, you must qualify and enroll in a Marketplace Silver qualified health plan.
 There is no option to get cost sharing reductions by filing a year-end tax return.
 If you qualify for this type of aid, you pay less out of pocket for things like deductibles, copayments, and coinsurance when you get care.

 Federal health care aid at a glance

 |Am I eligible?||You may be eligible if:

 |Where can I use it?||Any qualified Marketplace health plan, including eligible health plans purchased directly from Cigna.||Only on Silver-level qualified Marketplace health plans|

 |How much can I get?||Varies based on the number of people in your house and how much they make||Varies based on the number of people in your house and how much they make|

 |How does it work?||

 Find out if you can get federal aid

-You may be able to get both a premium tax credit and a cost sharing reduction.
-During the Open Enrollment Period, you can find out what you’re eligible for when you apply on the Marketplace and get your results.
+You may qualify for both a premium tax credit and a cost sharing reduction.
+During the Open Enrollment Period, you can find out what you’re eligible for when you apply online through Cigna or on the Marketplace and get your results.
 The application asks for info, including household size and income.
 You can save your online application as you go.